xenia1270/DH150/Assignment 6/README.md

 - Register a new user account to further activities
 - Personal goal tracker
 - Forums that allows users to engage with other users’ personal experiences and opinions
-- Chatbox avaialbel for users who need psychological help
+- Chatbox available for users who need psychological help

 ## Wireframes + Wireflow
 ### Cindy's Case